gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 fetched her sweetened lemon juice when she asked for it, and spooled thread for her like a good sister should, and I was happy, *truly* happy.

-Then Sehdie was born and Awbé...Awbé forgot all about me.
+Then Sehdie was born and Awbé…Awbé forgot all about me.
 "New mothers are always like that," the housekeeper told me, huffing and muttering when I pointed out that her wisdom had *not* been sought.
 It would have passed---I'm sure of it---but Awbé had her accident and all of a sudden I was truly, *horribly*